lukassnoek/random_notebooks/README.md

 - `simulation_variance_OLS_parameters.ipynb`

 I used this notebook to gain a better intuition what "variance" of statistical parameters actually means.

+- `tikhonov_regression_with_non_sphrerical_prior.ipynb`

+I came across this interesting abstract titled "Improving predictive models using non-spherical Gaussian priors" from [Nunez-Elizalde, Huth, & Gallant (2017)](https://www2.securecms.com/CCNeuro/docs-0/5928d71e68ed3f844e8a256f.pdf), which uses a more general form of Ridge regression - called Tikhonov regression - in which you specify a prior on the distribution model's parameters.
+I tried to implement Tikhonov regression in this notebook, which seems to demonstrate that *if you have a reasonable estimate of the distribution (mean & variance) of the parameters*, your predictions get **much** better.

 - `convert_ovo_to_ovr.ipynb`